mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 ### Create a persistent volume

-You'll also need a persistent volume so that Syncthing doesn't lose your configuration and data on every server restart.
-You can choose any volume size, but Fly.io [offers 3 GB in the free tier](https://fly.io/docs/about/pricing/#free-allowances) as of this writing.
+You'll need a persistent volume so that Syncthing doesn't lose your configuration and data on every server restart.

+You can choose any volume size, but Fly.io [offers 3 GB in its free tier](https://fly.io/docs/about/pricing/#free-allowances) as of this writing.

 ```bash
 SIZE_IN_GB="3" # This is the limit of fly.io's free tier as of 2023-05-24